htp2/constraintControllerLite/README.md

+### This code has been incorporated into the opensource JHU sawConstraintController (https://github.com/jhu-saw/sawConstraintController) and will now be maintained there

 Author: Henry Phalen

 A re-implementation of the sawConstraintController that aims to expose the most useful functionality, while simplifying the creation and use of